bread-and-pepper/django-userena/docs/settings.rst

 Settings
 ========

-Userina comes with a few settings that enables you to tweak the user experience for you users.
-There are also a few Django settings that are relevant for Userina.
+Userena comes with a few settings that enables you to tweak the user experience for you users.
+There are also a few Django settings that are relevant for Userena.

-Userina settings
+Userena settings
 ----------------

-USERINA_VERIFICATION_DAYS
+USERENA_VERIFICATION_DAYS
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``7`` (integer)